eagletJr/first_repository/README.md

 - Ex: "git commit -m "Added index.html.
 Updated README.md" -m "Added index.html.
 Changed README.md to include commands and instructions in using git to commit changes""

 git push - After using a "commit" the changes will only be saved locally.
 To upload the changes to GitHub use "push".
 Pushes the commits to a remote repository where your work is
-- Ex: "git push origin master"
+- Ex: "git push origin main"

  - To actually do use ssh to prove you own the account.
 To connect a machine to a GitHub account:
    - COMMAND: ssh-keygen -t rsa -b 4096 -C "example@email.com"